18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### How do I amend my voucher after it is approved?

 To amend a voucher, go to the **Vouchers** tab of Concur, then click on the voucher number you want to view and choose **Amend voucher**.
-Provide a brief reason for the amendment, then proceed with [adding your revised expenses](#entering-expenses) and [resubmitting for approval](#submitting-voucher-for-approval).
+Provide a brief reason for the amendment, then proceed with [adding your revised expenses](#how-to-add-edit-or-delete-expenses) and [resubmitting for approval](#how-to-stamp-and-submit-for-travel-team-approval).
 Note that if you want to revise a voucher that has not yet been approved, you can simply **Edit Voucher** instead of amending.

-**Note:** Vouchers should NOT be amended in the case of revising the payment method ([IBA to CASH](#positive-balance-on-travel-card) or [vice versa](#outstanding-balance-on-travel-card)), or reducing a claim on an already-approved expense.
+**Note:** Vouchers should NOT be amended in the case of revising the payment method ([IBA to CASH](#positive-balance-on-travel-card) or [vice versa](#I-recieved-a-bill-for-an-outstanding-balance-on-my-travel-card-Should-I-pay-it), or reducing a claim on an already-approved expense.
 If you were over-reimbursed for something, you will need to mail a check for that amount, made out to GSA to the following address:

 USDA-OCFO
 Financial Operations & Disbursement Branch